obsidiandynamics/meteor/README.md

 ```

 ### Subscriber groups
 Subscribers may be optionally associated with a group, which provides exclusivity of stream reading, as well as offset tracking.
+These are called **grouped subscribers**.
+Conversely, subscribers that aren't bounded by groups are called **ungrouped subscribers**.

-For a set of subscribers sharing a common group, at most one subscriber is allowed to read from the stream.
+For a set of subscribers sharing a common group, _at most one_ subscriber is allowed to read from the stream.
 The assignment of a subscriber to a stream is random, biased towards first-come-first-serve.
 Only the assigned subscriber may read from the stream; other subscribers will hold off from reading the stream.

-By routinely reading a record from a stream, the subscriber implicitly indicates that it is healthy, thereby maintaining its assignment indefinitely.
-However, should the subscriber fail to read again within the allowable deadline, it will be deemed as faulty and the stream will be reassigned to an alternate subscriber in the same group.
+By routinely reading a record from a stream, the subscriber implicitly indicates to its peers that it is 'healthy', thereby extending its assignment.
+However, should the subscriber fail to read again within the allowable deadline, it will be deemed as faulty and the stream will be reassigned to an alternate subscriber in the same group, so long as an alternate subscriber exists.

 A grouped subscriber also tracks its current read offset locally.
-It also writes its last checkpoint offset back to the grid, recording it in a dedicated metadata area.
+It also may (and typically will) write its last checkpoint offset back to the grid, recording it in a dedicated metadata area.
 This is called _confirming_ an offset.
 A confirmed offset implies that the record at that offset **and all prior records** have been dealt with by the subscriber.
 A word of caution: an offset should only be confirmed when your application is done with the record in question and all records before it.
-By 'dealt with' we mean the record has been processed to the point that any actions that would have resulted from the record have been carried out.
+By 'done with' we mean the record has been processed to the point that any actions that would have resulted from the record have been carried out.
 This may include calling other APIs, updating a database, persisting the record's payload, or publishing more records.

 ```
 +--------+